mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 ### §6.
 Guest
 1. The position of Guest is intended for people who simply want to come by and spend some time in the space.
 1. A Guest may—
-	1. stay in the space and use its resources, and
+	1. reside in the space and use its resources, and
 	1. participate in Operational Activity.
 1. A person first becomes a Guest simply by arriving.
 1. A Guest is warmly recommended to—